garrandall/popular-music-data/tracks/tobacco-road-the-nashville-teens.md

   start_date: '1964-11-21'
 ---
 I was born - in a bunk
-Mama died an' my daddy got drunk
+Mama died and my daddy got drunk
 Left me here to - die or grow
 In the middle of "Tobacco Road"